Ralim/IronOS/Documentation/Logo.md

 Run `python img2logo.py --help` to see available options.
 Replace the word python with python3 if you have multiple versions of python installed.

-_Note Bene_: make sure your image file is in the same folder as script files (img2logo.py, output_dfu.py, output_hex.py).
+Note: make sure your image file is in the same folder as script files (img2logo.py, output_dfu.py, output_hex.py).

 ## Flashing the Logo